dmind-gmbh/extension-cookieman/README.md

 cookieman.js exposes these methods:

 #### *cookieman.showOnce()*: void
-> Shows the confirmation modal only when the user preferences in the cookie *CookieConsent* are not yet present.
+> Shows the confirmation modal when consent has not been saved yet.
+It is automatically called on each page from `cookieman-init.js` (with an aditional condition, see "When is it shown?").

 #### *cookieman.show()*: void
 > Shows the confirmation modal.
 You can call that from anywhere you need it (e.g. with a link from your data protection declaration page).